nvibert/live-protect-docs/README.md

 #### Live Demo: Cisco Live Protect in Action
 [![Live Demo: Cisco Live Protect in Action](https://img.youtube.com/vi/JDvmlECqYg4/hqdefault.jpg)](https://www.youtube.com/watch?v=JDvmlECqYg4&t=1689)

-> 🎥 **Note**: Click the video thumbnails above to watch on YouTube.
-The second video starts at timestamp 28:09 where the Live Protect demo begins.
+> 🎥 **Note**: In this eCHO - eBPF and Cilium Office hours episode, Dan and I talked for the first half hour or so about systems where we could be running Tetragon - including NAS storage, Raspberry Pis, etc. - before showing a 25-minute demo of Live Protect on a virtual NX-OS device.
+The demo starts at timestamp 28:09.